User-Driven Support for Visualization Prototyping in D3: Recommending Code Snippets to Make D3 Visualizations Interactive

-If the MDP model is not accurate in making predictions on training data, then its recommendations are unlikely to be useful in live D3 implementation sessions.
-Therefore, we test the MDP model accuracy prior to conducting a full evaluation of the Minerva system with actual D3 users (\autoref{sec:evaluation}), which we describe here.
-To ensure that Minerva's recommendations align with our observations from \autoref{sec:data-analysis}, we performed leave-one-out cross validation~\cite{friedman2001elements} of the MDP model using our coded dataset.
-For each visualization example from our dataset, assuming the initial empty state, we classify Minerva's recommendations as correct only if they include the interactions implemented within this example.
-Overall, we find that the MDP model provides strong results, on average 76\% accuracy.
-In some cases, we find that Minerva's accuracy can be improved, for example for zooming interactions (60\% accuracy).
-These cases can be improved in a straightforward way in future work by adding more input observations for the model to train on.
-However, this evaluation does not take into account users' reactions to recommendations which, will improve the model's predictions over time.
+To ensure that our recommendations align with our observations from \autoref{sec:prelim}, we performed leave-one-out cross-validation~\cite {friedman2001elements} of the MDP model using our coded dataset.
+For each visualization example from our dataset, assuming the initial empty state, we classify a recommendation as correct only if they include all interactions implemented within that example.
+Overall, our model has an average accuracy of 76\% (see~\autoref{fig:mdpaccuracy}).
+For certain visualization types, this accuracy can be improved, e.g., for zooming interactions (68\% accuracy).
+We find that our model performs poorly for brush interactions due to the relatively small number of data points for this interaction type in our training data (see~\autoref{fig:data_results}).
+Such cases can be improved by adding more input observations for the model to train on.
+However, this evaluation does not take into account how users' reactions to recommendations may improve the model's predictions over time.
+We discuss our evaluation with actual D3 users in \autoref{sec:evaluation}.